 Undoubtedly, a diet rich in Omega 3 is very healthy.
-It is a well-known fact that societies that consume plenty of fish, fresh vegetables, fruits and salads, such as the Mediterranean style diet, are healthier.
+It is a well-known fact that societies that consume plenty of fish, fresh vegetables, fruits and salads, such as the Mediterranean style diet

-The American Heart Association recommends taking capsules containing 1000 mg of Omega 3 per day if sufficient Omega 3-rich foods are not taken.
+The American Heart Association recommends taking capsules containing 1000 mg of Omega 3 (total DHA + EPA) per day if sufficient Omega 3-rich foods are not taken.

-The omega 3 chain can be better understood as follows: when humans and animals take plant origin Omega 3, they convert it to Omega 3 of animal origin within their metabolism.
-For example, if we eat a plant rich in Omega 3, such as walnuts, purslane, flaxseed, we convert the Omega 3 into the Omega 3 that is useful for us in our body.
-But for example, when we buy fish based Omega 3, or when we eat fish or fish eggs, when we drink fish oil, we get Omega 3 that is suitable for us directly.
+The Omega 3 chain can be better understood as follows: when humans and animals take plant origin Omega 3, they convert it to Omega 3 of animal origin within their metabolism.
+For example, if a plant rich in Omega 3, such as walnuts, purslane, flaxseed is eaten, the liver tries to convert the ALA type Omega 3 into the DHA and EPA type Omega 3 that is useful for the body.
+But when fish based Omega 3 is bought, or when fish or fish eggs are eaten or fish oil is drunk, appropriate Omega 3 will be taken for the body directly.

-Without Omega 3, our cells produce inflammation, cancers occur, heart rhythm deteriorates, arteriosclerosis accelerates, joint problems begin, in short, health is threatened.
-That's why we need to give our body Omega 3.
-We will either get Omega 3 from plant origin or Omega 3 from animal origin such as meat, milk, egg, if these are not enough, we need to get high quality Omega 3 supplements from outside.
+Without Omega 3, cells produce inflammation, cancers occur, heart rhythm deteriorates, arteriosclerosis accelerates, joint problems begin, in short, health is threatened.
+That's why the body needs Omega 3.
+Omega 3 can be obtained from either plant sources or animal sources such as meat, milk, egg...
+But when these are not enough, it should be taken as Omega 3 supplements from outside.

-There are points we should pay attention to in Omega 3s that we buy ready-made from outside.
-For example, does an excess of Omega 3 harm?
-No, we have too much Omega 3 deficit and too much Omega 3 never hurt.
-However, when buying an Omega 3 capsule, we need to pay attention to details such as the production method, whether the fish oil in it does not contain heavy metals such as mercury and lead, whether the amount of Omega 3 acids it contains is sufficient or not, and whether only cheap fish oil is given.
-Because if Omega 3 is not taken from quality fish, if dirty fish oil is used, excessive use will cause harm.
+To buy ready made Omega 3 supplements from outside some points should be carefully examined.
+Although there is no harm in taking excess of Omega 3 because of the big Omega 3 deficit, when buying an Omega 3 capsule, paying attention to details such as the production method, whether the fish oil in it does not contain heavy metals such as mercury and lead, whether the amount of Omega 3 acids it contains is sufficient or not, and whether only cheap fish oil is given, is important.
+Because if Omega 3 is not taken from quality fish, if dirty fish oil is used, excessive use can be harmful!

-There is a huge Omega 3 deficit in the world today because we consume too much Omega 6.
+There is a huge Omega 3 deficit in the world today because too much Omega 6 is consumed.
 A new generation has emerged that has a diet rich in Omega 6 such as sunflower oil, corn oil, cottonseed oil and consumes less Omega 3.
 This is a great danger for today's children and youth.
-We need to find ways for this generation to get less Omega 6 and more Omega 3.
+It's a serious need to find ways for this generation to get less Omega 6 and more Omega 3.

 About 60% of our brain is fat, 20% of which is Omega 3.
 Omega 3 is a very important fatty acid for our health, together with Vitamin B 12 and Vitamin D, they are vitally indispensable substances.

 The answer to the question of whether Omega 3 taken naturally or ready-made Omega 3 taken as a food supplement is more useful is, all of them are very useful.
 This issue is more about economic opportunities.
-For example, fish Omega is more valuable than flaxseed Omega, Krill Omega is more valuable than fish Omega, and caviar Omega is more valuable than all.
-When buying ready-made Omega 3, we must check the EPA and DHA values.
+For example, fish Omega is more valuable than flaxseed Omega, Krill Omega is more valuable than fish Omega (read the bio-absorption section below), and caviar Omega is more valuable than all.
+When buying ready-made Omega 3, the EPA and DHA values must be checked.